longanisainhertaco/dpf2/docs/validation.md

 `tests/benchmarks` and ensure the expected outputs match the new results.
 Commit these baseline files together with any code changes.

+## Uncertainty Analysis

+Monte-Carlo ensembles quantify shot-to-shot variability by perturbing key inputs such as bank voltage and gas composition.
+For each dataset in `ReferenceMaterial`, hundreds of realizations are drawn with the prescribed jitter to compute the mean and one-sigma spread of peak current and neutron yield.
+The validation suite re-simulates these ensembles and checks that measured values fall inside a ±2σ envelope, corresponding to roughly a 95% confidence bound on the diagnostics.

 ## Uncertainty Propagation

 The validation workflow now supports Monte-Carlo exploration of experimental